Europe bids adieu to cheek kiss in coronavirus era

 “We were never very good at it, as most of us had no idea which cheek first and how many kisses to plant, but we were throwing ourselves into it with enthusiasm rather than technique,” she said.

 Harlan reported from Rome and Rolfe reported from Madrid.
-Quentin Ariès in Brussels and William Booth in London contributed to this report.
+Quentin Ariès in Brussels, William Booth in London and Stefano Pitrelli in Rome contributed to this report.